AngAnda/Dictionary/README.md

 ### 2. Viewing

 The Viewing module is accessible to all users.
-It allows users to browse through the dictionary and explore the words, their meanings, synonyms, and example sentences.
+It allows users to browse through the dictionary and explore the words, their meanings and a representative image for the word.

 **Features:**
 - Browse words in alphabetical order or through a search function.
-- View detailed information about each word including its definition, synonyms, and usage examples.
+- View detailed information about each word including its definition, category or associated image.

 ![image](https://github.com/AngAnda/Dictionary/assets/61116472/17d9fea1-ac82-46e5-a779-bc39829ab736)